frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

       </File>
     </FileList>

-Extension SDK manifest needs to be placed in the root of the following NuGet directory
+Extension SDK manifest needs to be placed in the root of the following NuGet directory and is optional.
+Manifest is primarily required to specify metadata used by the designer tools in Visual Studio and if you are not shipping controls then it is not required.

     \tools\

+The semantics of the options in the trimmed manifest are spec'ed out in the original design of the SDK manifest available [here](https://msdn.microsoft.com/en-us/library/hh768146.aspx).